hobbystacks/baseline-digitalocean/README.md

 [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/PhiltasticGuy/hobbystacks)

+This is Hobby Stacks' baseline project for provisioning the Infrastructure as Code using Terraform on DigitalOcean.

 ## Why create *Hobby Stacks*?

 Our goal is to define a technology stack for hobby projects with **minimal costs**.
 We also want to offer real-world examples that go beyond canned tutorials showcasing isolated technologies or features.

 We decided to gear this tech stack towards **commercial projects** which meant opting for a private container registry and code repository.

-This example application is a baseline project with infrastructure only.

 | Features                         | Tools                                  | Alternatives       | Costs |
 | -------------------------------- | -------------------------------------- | ------------------ | ----- |